BlackFox1197/sdi/Task 1/README.md

 * Pizza(PID, pizzaName, nutrition, price)

 # Heterogenities
+S1 to mediated Schema:
-* CreditCardNumber, ccv, expDate in User is CCInfo in mediated
+* CreditCardNumber, ccv, expDate in PaymentInfos is CCInfo in mediated
+* first and last name in Customer is name in mediated S2 to mediated Schema:
 * first and last name in User is name in mediated
 * street, city, zip in Adress is adress in mediated

 # Homogenities
+S1 to mediated Schema:
-* title in Pizza is pizzaName in mediated
+* StoneOvenPizza Class is Pizza Class in mediated
-* sum in order is totalAmount in mediated
+* Customer Class is User Class in medited
 * nurishment in Pizza is nutrition in mediated
+* total in Pizza is price in mediated
+* totalAmount in order is totalCost in mediated
+* orderCode in order is orderNumber in mediated
+S2 to mediated Schema:
+* InOrder Class is OrderItem Class in mediated
+* nurishment in Pizza is nutrition in mediated
+* sum in order is totalCost in mediated
+* titel in Pizza is pizzaName in mediated